 Similarly, following the most recent wave of deranged cellular mutation, current political discourse directed by the conventional wisdom of orthodox economics, is promoting palliative care.
 People are pacified by cappuccinos (Zukan, 1995) and in some sectors morphine drips are comforting the patient, but at the end of the day, our economy and society is marching towards a violent and painful demise, because current policy can only forestall “the vampire thirst for the living blood of labor” (Marx et al., 1867/2011, p.
 282).
 Regardless of policy, shorter working days, the New Deal, or the Affordable Care Act, capital’s deranged self returns, just as cancer is almost certain to return if the patient lives long enough.
 The financial crisis was the most recent metastatic event, leaving millions without their homes and jobs, decimating cities, and leaving visible scar tissue across urban and rural landscapes.
 These scars can be visualized in the GIS in maps of vacancies (see Map 1), chronic disease (see Map 2), food deserts (see Map 3), and life expectancy (see Map 4).

-In contrast, the history of treating cancer is described as a war.
-This war on cancer continues to collect countless victims and spread grotesque violence inside and between human beings.
+These top down strategies share some resemblance to the war on cancer.
+The war on cancer continues to collect countless victims and spread grotesque violence inside and between human beings.
 As an example, the earliest efforts to remove breast cancer involved “using fire, acid and leather bindings” (Mukherjee, 2010, p.
 301).
 While leather bindings are no longer standard, the war on cancer’s offensive has implemented scorched earth approaches to surgery and chemotherapy.
 However, despite the fervor behind oncologists’ quest to cure cancer, the field has remained capable of overcoming deep vested interests, both monetarily and in research, undergoing significant paradigm shifts through the decades.
 These shifts in treatment and philosophy are often inspired by discoveries of the past that were passed over by the march of progress.
 By the 1990s, “The quest to combat cancer turned inward, toward basic biology, toward fundamental mechanisms…We must, at last, return to the cancer cell” (Mukherjee, 2010, p.
 333).
 In economics we too must look inward, re-evaluate our interpretation of the individual, and revive our most important and ignored subject: value (McMurtry, 2013).

 Much like cell division’s role in the health and wellbeing of organisms, society’s health is contingent upon an equally important process, the division of labor.
 Under capitalism, the division of labor is functionally driven by the need to accumulate surplus value in the form of money capital.
 This genetic coding, or DNA, for the division of labor under capitalism is pathological.
 Similarly, cancer develops when normal cells undergo genetic mutations.
 These mutations either drive cancer cell reproduction, oncogenes, or inhibit tumor suppressors hampering the body’s ability to fight off cancer cell growth (Vogelstein & Kinzler, 2004).
 All the pathways of normal cell division have been mapped in the Human Genome Project.
 The task of oncologists is now to map the pathological expansion of mutated genes in the Cancer Atlas Project.
 By overlaying the mutated patterns over the normal genetic code, oncologists can identify where specific cancers emerge and develop targeted patient-centered treatment strategies.